 Consequences and Mistakes

 Expanding your circle of influence will inevitably lead to some mistakes and consequences.
-A genuinely proactive person who makes a mistake immediately acknowledges, corrects, and learns from it.
+To take full advantage of this summary of The Seven Habits of Highly Effective People, you must become a genuinely proactive person who immediately acknowledges, corrects, and learns from any mistake.

 Making and Keeping Commitments